-I always believe true Data Science is as much an art on sense making that requires an unique mindset armed with insatiable curiosity, it takes time and is no walk in the park – to an extent to be equated to creating a piece of Art.
+I always believe true Data Science is seeing what others don’t.
+It is as much an art on sense making that requires an unique mindset armed with insatiable curiosity, it takes time and is no walk in the park – to an extent to be equated to creating a piece of Art.
 Anyone can scribble or produce a bunch of charts.
 Very few can bring out insights or narrate a data story that is quite vivid and most importantly that makes sense and enables decision making.

 In a world of ours where a metrics driven culture is often misconstrued to quantity over quality, with the number of scorecards in certain organizations even exceeding the number of employees, just like any other well-intended idea, we have lost sight of the art of true data sense making.

 A metric or a chart should be thought provoking, leading the consumer to insights and hence affecting the decision making process in either an explicit or tacit way.
 Irrespective of the analytical methods, producing actionable insights in the end involves using our guts to make decisions and hence the analytic output that is produced for human consumption should aid the decision making in a positive way.
 Hence it is highly imperative that we pay attention to the tacit knowledge that supplements this decision making process and have a very clear understanding of how we construct our mental models.